Sign In Forgot Password

 Our Sacred Spaces

-Our Sanctuary
+Our Sanctuary Windows

-These windows were commissioned by artist Charles Van Atten in 1962.
+Our special windows were commissioned by artist Charles Van Atten in 1962.
 Mr. Van Atten consulted on the design with Rabbi Michael Szenes regarding the Biblical symbolism.
 The mosaic Plastiglass windows represented a new art form that allowed the observer to enjoy the effects from both sides, this method also made for a very strong and well-insulated window.

-Our Czech Torah Scroll
+Czech holocaust Torah Scroll

-We hold in our Holy Ark a precious Sefer Torah which is one of 1,564 Czech Memorial Sifre Torah looted by the Nazis during World War II from the Jewish communities of Bohemia, Moravia, and Slovakia.
+We hold in our Holy Ark a precious Sefer Torah which is #651 of 1,564 Czech Sifre Torah looted by the Nazis during World War II from the Jewish communities of Bohemia, Moravia, and Slovakia.
 This Sefer Torah is from the town of Pisek and was written in the middle of the 19th century.
-Our special Torah is a memorial to the Jewish Community of Pisek and to all the Jewish martyrs of the Holocaust.
+This special Torah is a memorial to the Jewish Community of Pisek and to all the Jewish martyrs of the Holocaust.
 This Torah, like others now spread throughout the world, spreads light as a harbinger of the future of Judaism and bears witness to the glory of God.

 Year-Round Torah MANTLES

 Each year at Selichot services our year-round Torah covers are replaced with these beautiful white covers, two of which depict a mirror image design of Creation.
-Every High Holy Day season, the Congregation is awed anew when the ark curtains open on Rosh Hashanah and Yom Kippur, revealing these very special Torah covers.
+Every High Holy Day season, the Congregation is awed anew when the ark doors open on Rosh Hashanah and Yom Kippur, revealing these very special Torah covers.

 Our Cemeteries

-The Congregation Gates of Heaven Cemetery is located at 2045 Watt St, Schenectady, NY 12304.
-The cemetery gates are open on Sundays from April through November, from 9:00 AM to 5:00 PM.
 You may visit the cemetery at other times by contacting the synagogue office for a key to the gates.
 Call 518-374-8173 for details.

 A section at the historic Vale Cemetery, along Brandywine Avenue, was purchased for exclusive use by Congregation Gates of Heaven members and families, section EN on the Vale Cemetery website map.
 More information on the section at Vale Cemetery is available in the synagogue office.